VIN-EET-TEC/SQL-Projects/README.md

 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

-## Mentor User Performance Analysis SQL Project
+## Mentor User Performance Analysis Project

 ### Objectives